sceutre/flux-ux/README.md

 - The can have state, but it can only be "ui state"

 <u>**ExecComponent**</u>
-- These are special components that read from UXs and listen for changes (which by default forceUpdates them).
+- These are "executive" components that read from UXs and listen for changes (which by default forceUpdates them).
+  They tend to be the at the start of the UI component hierarchy.

 <u>**UX**</u>
 - These are responsible for business logic and state storage in the app (eg a rename of Store)